-Date Record start and end date for each haul (note that start and end are recorded on separate rows).
+- Date Record start and end date for each haul (note that start and end are recorded on separate rows).
 There is a separate column for day, month and year.
 Record 2-digits in each column.
-If non-fishing day, enter date in the start row only.

-Time Record fishing start and end time for each haul using 24-hr notation (e.g., (24-hr) 8:45 a.m. = 0845 and 2:12 p.m. = 1412).
+If non-fishing day, enter date in the start row only. - Time Record fishing start and end time for each haul using 24-hr notation (e.g., (24-hr) 8:45 a.m. = 0845 and 2:12 p.m. = 1412).
+Do not include the colon in the time field.
 Start time is defined as the time winches are locked into place and gear is 'on bottom' fishing (Figure 6-10).
 End time begins when gear is lifted off bottom and is on its way up.
-If non-fishing day, record the time the position was recorded for this day.
+If non-fishing day, record the time that the position was recorded for this day.

 If the vessel does not maintain a detailed fishing log, you may need to coordinate the recording of time and position with the captain for hauls when you are sleeping.
+If the times or positions are unavailable, leave the fields blank.